AdobeDocs/genstudio.en/help/tutorials/create-meta-ad.md

 ## Verify brand alignment

-To ensure that the generated ads align with your brand identity, you can utilize the powerful [Brand Validation panel](/help/user-guide/guidelines/brand-validation.md#brand-validation-panel).
+To ensure that the generated ads align with your brand identity, you can utilize the powerful [[!DNL Brand] Validation panel](/help/user-guide/guidelines/brand-validation.md#brand-validation-panel).
 This panel highlights areas for improvement and allows you to manually edit specific ad fragments or [generate refined variants](/help/user-guide/create/generate-variants.md) to achieve brand alignment.

-See the [Brand validation](/help/user-guide/guidelines/brand-validation.md#brand-validation-panel) for more information.
+See the [[!DNL Brand] validation](/help/user-guide/guidelines/brand-validation.md#brand-validation-panel) for more information.

 **To verify brand alignment using the Brand Validation panel**: